Edna Wilson-Mosley

-Edna Wilson-Mosley (1925 - 2014) was a prominent politician, civil rights activist, and educator in Denver and Aurora, Colorado.
-Wilson-Mosley was a civil rights specialist for Colorado’s Civil Rights Commission.
-She was the only Black founder of Women's Bank and served on the Board of Directors.
+Edna Wilson-Mosley (May 31, 1925 – August 26, 2014) was a prominent politician, civil rights activist, and educator in Denver and Aurora, Colorado.
+Wilson-Mosley was a civil rights specialist for Colorado's Civil Rights Commission.
+She was the only Black founder of the Women's Bank of Denver and served on the board of directors.
 She was married to John Mosley, a highly respected and original Tuskegee Airman.

 Biography

 Early life

-Edna Wilson was born May 31, 1925 in Helena, Arkansas.
+Edna Wilson was born May 31, 1925, in Helena, Arkansas.
 Her mother and grandmother were both named Edna, as well as her daughter, and a granddaughter.
 Her sister-in-law is the mother of Congresswoman Maxine Waters.

 She attended Manual High School and the University of Northern Colorado in 1943.

 During World War II, she worked in the defense industry.

 Wilson-Mosley and her husband moved to Aurora in 1965, when Mosley transferred to Lowry Air Force Base.
 They had four children together.

 She returned to college and graduated in the first graduating class at Metropolitan State College in Denver in 1969.
 At the time she was a "non-traditional" student: 44 years old, a mother, and a career woman.

 Activism and career

 In 1954, Wilson-Mosley visited relatives in Helena, Arkansas and on the day they returned to Denver, a white man on the train platform asked them to leave.
 She refused and spent the night in jail.
 She told this story as an explanation and inciting incident for her lifelong involvement in racial equity.

-From 1969-1970, Wilson-Mosley worked for the Colorado Civil Rights Commission as a civil rights specialist, and as the community relations coordinator from 1970-1974.
+From 1969 to 1970, Wilson-Mosley worked for the Colorado Civil Rights Commission as a civil rights specialist, and as the community relations coordinator from 1970 to 1974.
 She then worked for the Colorado State and Department of Personnel as the assistant state affirmative action coordinator until 1978, and then went to the University of Denver as affirmative action director.

 Wilson-Mosley was a founder of The Women's Bank, now called Colorado Business Bank.
 In 1975, she borrowed $1,000 from a credit union without telling her husband to help finance a bank that would cater to women.
 It was uncommon for women to hold bank accounts without their husbands' permission, and Wilson-Mosley wanted to improve access and opportunities for women.
 Along with 49 other contributors, the organizing group raised $50,000 to establish the bank.
 At that time she was the only African American on the organizing team.

 In 1991, Wilson-Mosley was the first Black city council member in Aurora, Colorado, where she served for 12 years.
 She was influential in the community by sponsoring anti-gang programs, local gun control legislation, and racial equality efforts.